classgraph/classgraph/README.md

 ### Pre-built JARs

-You can get pre-built JARs (usable on JRE 7 or newer) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~io.github.classgraph).
+You can get pre-built JARs (ClassGraph 5.x is usable on JRE 17 or newer) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~io.github.classgraph).

 ### Building from source

-ClassGraph must be built on JDK 8 or newer (due to the presence of `@FunctionalInterface` annotations on some interfaces), but is built using `-target 1.7` for backwards compatibility with JRE 7.
+ClassGraph must be built on JDK 17 or newer, and is compiled with `--release 17`, so the resulting JAR runs on JRE 17 or newer.

 The following commands will build the most recent version of ClassGraph from git master.
 The compiled package will then be in the "classgraph/target" directory.